- Country Profiles

 Increased safety and security of metro vehicles from terrorist attacks by explosives and fire bombs through materials choices and design, thereby increasing resilience and reducing the impact of attacks on passengers, staff, infrastructure and property.

-The goal of SECUREMETRO is to develop validated materials selection and design strategies for building metro vehicles with intrinsic security features.
-The project will consider threats from conventional explosives and from fire bombs.
-The project objectives are:
+The goal of SECUREMETRO was to develop validated materials selection and design strategies for building metro vehicles with intrinsic security features.
+The project considered threats from conventional explosives and from fire bombs.
+The project objectives were:

 SECUREMETRO is divided into several work packages (WP) to meet the aims and objective of the project.
 These work packages are:

 The European Commission

 The results of the Securemetro project allowed the improvement of the resilience of the metro vehicle, passengers and staff in the following ways: